top of page

 The history of Renault in Algeria

-To mark an additional point on Citroën, but also to overcome logistical difficulties, Renault's sales management is wondering about the possibility of setting up an assembly plant in Algeria.
-A feasibility study is then engaged, but it looks like a page of colonial geography.
-Recognizing the lack of road, rail and maritime infrastructure between Algiers, Bône and Oran, the study concludes that "if there were to be an assembly plant in Algeria, it would be better to be located in Marseille".
-The Liberation changed the game: the president of the new national management of Renault factories, Pierre Lefaucheux, was convinced that economic development should help the colonies to gain their independence.
+To score an additional point against Citroën, but also to overcome logistical difficulties, Renault's sales management considered the possibility of establishing an assembly plant in Algeria.
+A feasibility study was then undertaken, but it read like a page of colonial geography.
+Recognizing the lack of road, rail, and maritime infrastructure between Algiers, Bône, and Oran, the study concluded that "if there were to be an assembly plant in Algeria, it would be better to locate it in Marseille."
+The Liberation changed the situation: the president of the new national Renault factories, Pierre Lefaucheux, was convinced that economic development should help the colonies gain their independence.
+A real bombshell at a time when governments were reaffirming the foundations of French Algeria.

-A real mess at a time when governments are reaffirming the foundations of French Algeria.
-In 1951, Renault, which provided strong support to the colonies, planned to build five factories in the associated states of the French Union, all financed from public funds.
-The sites chosen are Casablanca, Algiers, Tunis, Beirut and Saigon.
-Distraught, the public authorities refuse to support projects deemed "more political than economic".
-Lefaucheux then engages in one of those great battles that mark his presidency.
-Despite the hostility of Paris, he obtained the help of the General Government of Algeria and the commercial subsidiary of Renault.
-Enough to relaunch the project of a factory near Algiers, in the Maison Carrée district.
-The project provides for a capacity of 35 car-days with 300 workers.
-Inflexible, Paris vetoed, refusing any initiative from a national company that displayed far too much autonomy: “the Renault company would be well advised to remain in its sole role of car manufacturer”.
+In 1951, Renault, which provided strong support to the colonies, planned to build five factories in the associated states of the French Union, all financed with public funds.
+The chosen sites were Casablanca, Algiers, Tunis, Beirut, and Saigon.
+Panicked, the public authorities refused to support projects deemed "more political than economic."
+Lefaucheux then engaged in one of the major battles that marked his presidency.
+Despite hostility from Paris, he obtained the support of the General Government of Algeria and Renault's commercial subsidiary.
+This was enough to revive the project for a factory near Algiers, in the Maison Carrée district.
+The project envisaged a capacity of 35 car-days with 300 workers.
+Unyielding, Paris vetoed, rejecting any initiative from a national authority that displayed far too much autonomy: "the Renault authority would be well advised to remain solely in its role as an automobile manufacturer."
+It was not until December 1954 that the study of a factory in Algiers resumed.
+Pierre Lefaucheux's ideas had matured: convinced of the need for Algerian emancipation, Pierre Lefaucheux wanted the Algiers factory to be built with "a significant portion of Algerian capital, which should be Muslim capital."
+He and his close associates, however, regretted "the attitudes of wealthy Algerians, which are worse than those of the settlers we do not want."
+Lefaucheux's death in February 1955 obviously slowed things down, even though his management team (which remained in place) and his successor (Pierre Dreyfus) were determined to respect the commitments of the first president of the Régie.
+"Let us not forget," recalls Fernand Picard, director of Studies and close to Lefaucheux, "that in Pierre Lefaucheux's mind, one of the goals of the operation was to give a factory to a population.
+It was truly the patriotic contribution to save Algeria.”

+In 1951, Renault, which provided strong support to the colonies, planned to build five factories in the associated states of the French Union, all financed with public funds.
+The chosen sites were Casablanca, Algiers, Tunis, Beirut, and Saigon.
+Panicked, the public authorities refused to support projects deemed "more political than economic."
+Lefaucheux then engaged in one of the major battles that marked his presidency.
+Despite hostility from Paris, he obtained the support of the General Government of Algeria and Renault's commercial subsidiary.
+This was enough to revive the project for a factory near Algiers, in the Maison Carrée district.
+The project envisaged a capacity of 35 car-days with 300 workers.
+Unyielding, Paris vetoed, rejecting any initiative from a national authority that displayed far too much autonomy: "the Renault authority would be well advised to remain solely in its role as an automobile manufacturer."
 It was not until December 1954 that the study of a factory in Algiers resumed.
-Pierre Lefaucheux's ideas have matured: convinced of the need for the emancipation of Algeria, Pierre Lefaucheux wants the Algiers factory to be built thanks to "a significant part of Algerian capital which should be Muslim capital".
-He and his relatives, however, regret "the attitudes of well-to-do Algerians who are worse than those of the settlers whom we do not want".
-The death of Lefaucheux in February 1955 obviously slowed things down, even if his management team (which remained in place) and his successor (Pierre Dreyfus) were determined to respect the commitments of the first president of the Régie.
-“Let’s not forget, recalls Fernand Picard, Director of Studies and close to Lefaucheux, that in the spirit of Pierre Lefaucheux, one of the goals of the operation was to give a factory to a population.
-It was really the patriotic donation to save Algeria”.
+Pierre Lefaucheux's ideas had matured: convinced of the need for Algerian emancipation, Pierre Lefaucheux wanted the Algiers factory to be built with "a significant portion of Algerian capital, which should be Muslim capital."
+He and his close associates, however, regretted "the attitudes of wealthy Algerians, which are worse than those of the settlers we do not want."
+Lefaucheux's death in February 1955 obviously slowed things down, even though his management team (which remained in place) and his successor (Pierre Dreyfus) were determined to respect the commitments of the first president of the Régie.
+"Let us not forget," recalls Fernand Picard, director of Studies and close to Lefaucheux, "that in Pierre Lefaucheux's mind, one of the goals of the operation was to give a factory to a population.
+It was truly the patriotic contribution to save Algeria.”

 The announcement of the Constantine Plan (1958) which finally launched the industrialization of Algeria, boosted things, and thus, on November 19, 1959, the first stone of the C.A.R.A.L.
 (Construction of Renault Automobiles in Algeria) is posed at Maison Carrée (Algiers) by Pierre Dreyfus CEO of Renault.
 He specified on this occasion that the Régie intended to maintain its first place in Algeria.
 "In 1958, he declared, we exceeded the delivery of one thousand vehicles per month against six hundred and eighty for the whole of 1938.
 Last year the Régie sold thirteen thousand vehicles in Algeria, covering 31 .2% of this market.
 For the first nine months of 1959 we recorded an increase of 30% over 1958. ".
-The CARAL project costs 13 million francs, 9 of which are covered by the loan.
+S.A.D.A.R (Société Algérienne des Automobiles Renault) sold 9,000 vehicles in 1957 and 12,400 vehicles in 1958.
+They sold cars, but also tractors and heavy goods vehicles.

 Usine Renault CARAL Alger - Montage R8